 Mosquito Prevalence Patterns and Contributing Social Factors

 As expected, the census tracts with the highest percent poverty level were also the areas that the oviposition traps collected the greatest number of eggs.
 In other words, the poorer communities have more mosquitos and are therefore presumably at a greater risk of contracting a vector-borne infectious disease.
 The relationship between mosquito prevalence and race and ethnicity was slightly more difficult to decipher.
-Ultimately, it appears as though there traps set in census tracts that were predominantly white non-Hispanic collected less eggs than those set within census tracts with a higher proportion of minorities.
+Ultimately, it appears as though traps set in census tracts that were predominantly white non-Hispanic collected less eggs than those set within census tracts with a higher proportion of minorities.
 However, it should be noted that oviposition mosquito traps were distributed unevenly throughout the census tracts.
 The majority of the mosquito traps were located in census tracts with a higher percentage of minorities, leading to a sampling discrepancy.
 As noted previously, the initial purpose of this data collection was to determine where nuisance mosquitos were located in Pittsburgh.
 As such, the sampling focus in on neighborhoods where the Aedes albopictus had been previously found and then trap placements radiated from there.

 Geoda was used to examine the clustering of the collected mosquito eggs.
 A Moran’s I value was calculated to be 0.004819 with a p-value of 0.005.
-These values suggests that there is a hardly no significant clustering; the mosquito population pattern is considered random.
+These values suggest- that there is a hardly any significant clustering; the mosquito population pattern is considered random.
 A LISA cluster map was also constructed in order to show how the number of mosquito eggs clustered within Pittsburgh.
 Between the Moran’s I value and the LISA cluster map, it seems that the number of mosquito eggs in a census tract has little effect on the mosquito population in surrounding areas.
-Due to the high number of statistically insignificant census tracts, we are unable to conclusively determine whether or not mosquito prevalence is influenced by neighboring census tracts versus being correlated to the demographic and the environmental factors of their breeding ground.
+Due to the high number of statistically insignificant census tracts, we are unable to conclusively determine whether mosquito prevalence is influenced by neighboring census tracts versus being correlated to the demographic and the environmental factors of their breeding ground.
 As a pilot project, this report advanced the understanding of where mosquitos are located in Pittsburgh, however it is clear that more data is required to advance this research.

 Environmental and Physical Factors